Shadraze/GibbonEduCoreV26-Nepali_Docker/README.md

 # WIP, not suited for production yet!!! only for testing!!!

-# Be in this directory before running any of these commands!!!
+# Be in this directory before running any of these commands.

 # How-to for this project:
 To run, use: ./Deploy.sh